 const largerHeight = bobHeight > jillHeight ? bobHeight : jillHeight;

 First of all, I need to get this off my chest: please don’t nest your ternaries!
 It’s confusing and hard to read.
-That said, here’s how you would do it.
+That said, here’s how you can do it if you really want to.

 my_account = 100